douglashill/douglashill.github.io/Content/favourite-games-2015.md

 ## 2. Bayonetta (Wii U)

 I finally picked up a Wii U at the beginning of December.
 I had heard Bayonetta 2 was fantastic, and if you’re going to play both start with the first because going back to it after 2 may be rough.
 This may be the worst of the two, but it’s nevertheless really, really excellent.
-It’s utterly ridiculous in the best possible way, from high heels guns attached to riding a motorbike up a launching space rocket.
+It’s utterly ridiculous in the best possible way, from high heels with guns attached to riding a motorbike up a launching space rocket.
 Hideki Kamiya and team picked their themes and stuck with them all the way.

 And to think Bayonetta 2 is going to be even better.